Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 * on which test data the model is tested
 * at which rounds the model is tested

+Metric
+^^^^^^

+A metric is a function that computes a performance by comparing labels (ground truth) and model's predictions.
+One or several metrics can be added for an :ref:`concept_evaluation_strategy`.

 Index Generator
 ^^^^^^^^^^^^^^^